dhis2/settings-app/README.md

 # settings-app
 DHIS2 Settings App

+brew uninstall nodejs
+install nodejs

+npm install

+After this you should also create a file called `dev-jquery-auth.js` that contains the following: jQuery.ajaxSetup({
+    headers: {
+        Authorization: 'Basic ' + btoa('admin:district') // Change your username and password to be the one you're using for CORS
+    }
+});

 ### Pre-requisites
 Since the app uses webpack as a build tool you will need to install this first.
 ```sh